Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 15: NOT GIVEN

-Corresponding to the original text: Paragraph 2: Plato expressed the idea that human is simply a delayed feeding of superiority over others
+Corresponding to the original: Paragraph 2: Plato expressed the idea that humour is simply a delighted feeling of superiority over others.

 Resolution: According to Plato's sentence in paragraph 2, humour and above coverage have corresponding places.
 But there is no mention of intelligence in the original.
 Therefore, it is judged as NOT GIVEN